LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 Osaka (0.10) → cumulative 0.95 → exceeds 0.9, stop here

-When probability is concentrated on a single token, few candidates remain; when probability is distributed, more candidates remain.
+When probability is concentrated in a single token, there are few candidates; when it is distributed, many candidates remain.
 The advantage is that the number of candidates is determined adaptively based on the shape of the distribution.

 3c50528a-ed59-4e3a-a02d-e3d01e525318